xdaichain/reddit-scaling-demo/README.md

 This repo can be used on a machine having at least 1Gb free RAM since the scripts require big enough RAM to handle a big CSV file containing the list of users (addresses and private keys) and their prepared transactions.
 We didn't implement working with DB for this demo for simplicity.

-First, we need to do some configs in `.env` file.
+First, we need to do some configs in the root `.env` file.

 ## Step 1.
 Configuration: prepare admins and owner keys and addresses